danvk/boggle-paper/paper/content.typ

   , kind: table
   )

-Using three buckets with 4x4 Boggle, for example, we have only $3^16 / 8 approx 5.4*10^6$ board classes to consider, a dramatic reduction from the
+Using three buckets with 4x4 Boggle, for example, we have only $3^16 \/ 8 approx 5.4 times 10^6$ board classes to consider, a dramatic reduction from the
-$5.5*10^21$ individual boards.
-Of course, this will be in vain if operations on board classes are proportionally slower.
-Fortunately, this will not prove to be the case.
+$5.5 times 10^21$ individual boards.
+This will be in vain if operations on board classes are proportionally slower, but fortunately, this will not prove to be the case.

-To “branch” from a board class, we split one of its cells into the individual possibilities.
+To “branch” from a board class, we split one of its cells into the possible letters.
 For example, starting with this board class containing 5,062,500 boards:

 #boggle.board(